odig/homeeToMqtt/README.md

 - "identifierHuman": path after homee for this mode
 - "identifierInt": path after homee for this mode
 - "identifierBool": path after homee for this mode
+- "filterEchoedMQTTMessages": if true the next human message with the same MQTT topic as send from homeeToMqtt is ignored.
+Set it to true, if in human mode every message send from homeeToMqtt is directly receveived from MQTT and send via "put" to homee
 - "homeeStatusRepeat": request full homee states every status timer seconds
 - "statusTimer": time in seconds to send homee full stattus